foliovision/fv-wordpress-flowplayer/readme.txt

 no-time
 no-volume`

 = 31.
+Minify plugins are interfering with FV Player =

+Read our guide [Using FV Player with Minify Plugins](https://foliovision.com/player/advanced/player-minify-plugins).
+There you'll find how to set up plugins such as Autoptimize or WP Rocket so they work properly with the FV Player.

+= 32.
 What if the FV Player doesn't work for me? =

 No worries.